Breastfeeding Your High-Risk Baby

 Wakeful state.
-A baby must remain awake--from drowsy to quiet alert to active--for brief periods, to feed by mouth.
+A baby must remain awake--from drowsy to alert to active--for brief periods, to feed by mouth.

 Oral reflexes.
 A baby must be able to tolerate touch to the mouth area and demonstrate the reflexes needed for oral feeding.
 This includes rooting, sucking, cough, and gag reflexes.

 Breastfeeding is usually less stressful than bottle feeding for a high-risk baby, because the baby sets the pace.
 A baby's heart and respiratory rates, oxygen saturation level, and body temperature tend to remain more stable, and often improve, during breastfeeding.
 This stability means breastfeeding takes less energy and it is less "work" for the high-risk baby.
 Of course, a baby must actually latch-on and actively suck to get milk during breastfeeding.
 This may take time for a baby to learn.
 When bottle-feeding, milk drips in the baby's mouth and a baby must swallow it, ready or not.